zivoradt/microservice-ticket-app/README.md

 Open the skaffold.yaml file and verify/update the following settings:

 • image: Set the desired Docker image name for each service.<br>
-• context: Update the context path for each service to the corresponding service folder.
+• context: Update the context path for each service to the corresponding service folder.<br>
-• dockerfile: Verify that the Dockerfile name is correct for each service.
+• dockerfile: Verify that the Dockerfile name is correct for each service.<br>

 # Deploy the application: